-Examples of decisions requiring documented reasons to be maintained by building certifiers include:
+Examples of decisions requiring documented reasons to be maintained by building certifiers:

-- when building certifiers are required to provide records of discretionary decisions, the certifier must retain documents supporting the discretionary decision - when building certifiers obtain expert advice on building matters outside the scope of their qualifications or expertise, the certifier must retain the documented advice, for example, a performance solution involving fire engineering analysis - when building certifiers obtain advice and decide no other approvals are required under the planning scheme and the Planning Act 2016, the certifier must retain the documented advice, including the source of the advice - when building certifiers accept a certificate from a competent person the certifier must document the reasons for considering the person giving the certificate as competent, and retain the documents or information relied on in deciding the person as competent - when building certifiers inspect building work, the certifier must document the results of the inspection.
+- when building certifiers are required to provide records of discretionary decisions to the local government, the certifier must retain documents supporting the discretionary decision - when building certifiers obtain expert advice on building matters outside the scope of their qualifications or expertise, the certifier must retain the documented advice, for example, an alternative solution involving fire engineering analysis

-10. A building certifier must ensure inspections are carried out to ensure building work complies with the Building Act 1975 and the development permit.
+- when building certifiers obtain advice and decide no other approvals are required under the planning scheme and IPA, the certifier must retain the documented advice, including the source of the advice - when building certifiers accept a certificate from a competent person the certifier must document the reasons for considering the person giving the certificate as competent, and retain the documents or information relied on in deciding the person as competent - when building certifiers inspect building work, the certifier must document the results of the inspection. - 10.
+A building certifier must ensure inspections are carried out to ensure building work complies with the Building Act 1975 and the development permit.

-A building certifier must ensure that sufficient inspections are carried out during the construction of building work to ensure the work complies with the Building Act 1975 and the development permit for the work.
+A building certifier must ensure that sufficient inspections are carried out during the construction of building work to ensure the work complies with the Act and the development permit for the work.
 These inspections are to be carried out in accordance with best industry practice for the inspection of building work by building certifiers.
 However, the role of a building certifier is not intended to be one of a supervisor.

-A building certifier, when performing building certifying functions, must ensure any building work that does not comply with the Building Act 1975 is promptly notified to the builder of the work.
-The certifier must ensure the builder brings the building work into compliance with the Building Act 1975 and the development permit for the work.
+A building certifier, when performing building certifying functions, must ensure any building work that does not comply with the Act is promptly notified to the builder of the work.
+The certifier must ensure the builder brings the building work into compliance with the Act and the development permit for the work.